k2-fsa/sherpa/docs/source/onnx/install/linux.rst

   mkdir build
   cd build

-  # By default, it builds static libaries and uses static link.
+  # By default, it builds static libraries and uses static linking.
   cmake -DCMAKE_BUILD_TYPE=Release ..

   # If you have GCC<=10, e.g., use Ubuntu <= 18.04 or use CentOS<=7, please